Some general guidelines when traveling the backcountry:

-- Long-distance hikers swear by trekking poles, which can aid in maintaining balance and in negotiating steep slopes and tricky terrain.
+- Long-distance hikers of all ages swear by trekking poles, which can aid in maintaining balance and in negotiating steep slopes and tricky terrain.

 - Store your food out of reach of wild animals or in bear-proof containers outside your tent or tarp.
-(See Food Storage in this Trip Planning Section.)
+(See the Food Storage page on this site.)